pzel/testdouble-test-wiki/Test-Suite-Design.md

 Often overlooked—because it's simpler for teachers and tools to lock us into a single test suite or a fixed set of test suites—is that application teams have the freedom and capability to design arbitrarily many test suites of their application.

-Most teams that aren't happy with their tests report a lack of:
+Most teams that aren't happy with their tests typically report a lack of:

 * Focus on what the purpose of each test is
 * Consistency in structure and approach between tests